afsc-gap-products/gapctd/doc/ctd_data_files.md

 ## Introduction

-During processing, the gapctd package saves output to R data files (.rds) to preserve data formats.
+The gapctd package saves output to R data files (.rds) to preserve data formats during processing.
 These are subsequently used to generate data products in netCDF files.
 Here, we show how the contents of the rds files are structured.

 Load the gapctd package and read in data from a fully-processed